America’s Most Memorable Mascots

 To learn which mascots are most memorable, our researchers showed people images of characters (stripped of any text) and asked them to identify the brand.
 There were no hints or multiple-choice options — just a blank line.
 With 82 mascots and 1,630 participants, it took a while to sift through all those answers, but here is what we discovered.

-For coffee drinkers jonesing for a cup o’ joe, few sights are more welcome than the ubiquitous Starbucks siren with her flowing hair and twin tails.
+For those in need of a coffee mug fill-up, few sights are more welcome than the ubiquitous Starbucks siren with her flowing hair and twin tails.
 Of all the mascots we tested, she came out on top; 95.6% of the study participants were able to correctly identify the green mermaid with Starbucks.